Schedule Annual Maintenance

 Like any mechanical utility within your home, your sump pump can eventually fail.
 A sump pump contains moving parts that can wear out or malfunction over the years.

 The best way to make sure your home is protected from a sump pump failure is to make sure that you have a battery backup pump and secondary sump pump ready to operate in an emergency.

 At American Waterworks, we install sump pump systems that are equipped to handle your basement water problem.
-We service Minnesota, Iowa, and Wisconsin including Rochester, Minneapolis, Saint Paul, and more.
+We service Minnesota, North Dakota, Iowa, and Wisconsin including Fargo, Minneapolis, Rochester, and more.

 Common Battery Backup Designs

 Sump pumps lose power for a variety of reasons.
 Aside from the obvious power failure, it's possible for a circuit to trip, especially for pumps plugged into GFI outlets.

 At American Waterworks, we've also seen many cases where the pump was unplugged by someone who needed to use the outlet, but forgot to plug the sump back into the outlet.
 In some situations, this has led to water damage to nearly everything stored in the basement.

 Components in the UltraSump® system are designed to work together, providing reliable, high-volume pumping capability when the electrical grid goes down.

 We recommend installing Basement Systems UltraSump® Battery Backup System with your sump pump system to ensure lasting reliability.
 It's designed to keep your sump pump running efficiently and effectively.

 The UltraSump® system can pump out an excess of 11,500 gallons of water on a fully charged battery, which is enough water to fill a small swimming pool!